Satinwood sounds "stunningly like the original." - Tom Shea

 A talented finger style guitarist, Jeff has the ability to capture the amazing lead parts immortalized by Terry Clements (Gordon Lightfoot) and Maury Muehleisen(Croce).
 His background in American roots music allows Jeff to play a variety of styles from jazz and blues to country and rock.

 Rudi has been a professional musician and teacher of music for over twenty-five years.
 He has performed with such Motown greats as "The Contours", "The Crests", and Ronnie Spector.
-He has also played with folk and bluegrass legends Tom Paxton and Tony Trisca.
-In addition, he has an an extensive free-lance performance and recording career including being a 19 year veteran of the highly acclaimed Andean influenced world music group "Viva Quetzal".
+He has also played with folk and bluegrass legend Tom Paxton.
+He is also a veteran of the highly acclaimed Andean influenced world music group "Viva Quetzal".
 He has served as a faculty member at the UMass Performing Arts Division and as an adjunct bass faculty member for Amherst College.